-Let’s start with the numbers on the far left, 451, 452, 453, etc. These are called “Rotation Numbers” and they are extremely important.
+Let’s start with the numbers on the far left (451, 452, 453, etc.).
+These are called “Rotation Numbers” and they are extremely important.
 Look at game 453/454 between Washington and Carolina.
 What if the Washington Capitals and the Carolina Hurricanes also had games that day?
-In fact, in the NBA, the Washington Wizards did have a game that day.
+Or if the Washington Wizards had a game that day?

-Rotation numbers determine the league and the team in that league.
-If you walked up to the sportsbook window on December 1 and said you wanted to bet $100 on Washington, they would have to ask if you mean the Redskins or the Wizards.
+Rotation numbers are determined by the league and the team in that league.
+If you walked up to the sportsbook window on December 1 and said you wanted to bet $100 on Washington, they would have to ask if you mean the Commanders or the Wizards.

 The Arizona Wildcats had a college basketball game on December 1 and were rotation number 712.
 The Arizona Cardinals played a game as well.
-What if you also had the Arizona Coyotes?
-What if it was a day in October and there were MLB, NBA, NHL, and NFL all in the same day?
+What if you also had the Arizona Coyotes in action?
+What if it was a day in October and there were MLB, NBA, NHL, and NFL games all in the same day?

 Rotation numbers are designed to keep everything in order and differentiate between the teams.
 They are also the way to announce your bet at a retail sportsbook.
 Instead of saying “Green Bay” or “Washington”, you refer to the team by its rotation number.